SatyamSaxena1/codeobserver-preview/codeobserver-poc/README.md

 - **Objectives**: High-level goals that guide synthesized insights.
 - **Analysis Cooldown**: Minimum seconds between automatic analyses triggered by new activity.
 - **LM Studio**: Enable the local CLI, point to the executable, choose a model, and optionally override timeout, warm TTL, system prompt, offline mode, and host/port settings.

+### Automated Release Workflow

+- Pushing commits to `main` triggers the CI workflow in `.github/workflows/ci.yml`, which lints, tests, and performs a smoke packaging run.
+- Creating or publishing a GitHub release (or manually dispatching the "Release" workflow) runs `.github/workflows/release.yml`.
+This job rebuilds the VSIX from the tagged source and uploads it as a release asset so it can be downloaded without local packaging.

+To cut a new preview/Maketplace candidate:

+1. Bump the version in `package.json` and update `CHANGELOG.md`.
+2. Commit the changes and create an annotated tag that matches the version (`git tag -a vX.Y.Z -m "CodeObserver Preview X.Y.Z"`).
+3. Push the branch and tag (`git push && git push origin vX.Y.Z`).
+4. Draft or publish a GitHub release for that tag—once the release is published the workflow uploads the VSIX artifact automatically.
+5. Download the attached VSIX for Marketplace submission or manual distribution.

 ### LM Studio Integration